 I also used our favorite Muslin Swaddle Blankets when I was at home for a simple cover.

-I don’t know much about them personally, as I never had to use them with Caroline.
+I don’t know much about them personally, as I never had to use them with Caroline or Adeline.
 But, I have heard they have worked wonders for many new moms.

 Quite a few mamas said the shields help save their nipples through all the cluster feedings.
 They swore by them.
 So, if you’re noticing some extra sensitivity, you may want to give this a try.

 Nursing Consultant/Lactation Consultant/ Support Group